This post contains affiliate links

 This is a topic that is near and dear to my heart and something that I’ve been meaning to write about for the past 3 years!
 This is really the #1 reason that we travel with our 4 kids: To give them an education and help them to see their own world through the eyes of others, to get outside of our bubble and show them all the world has to offer through worldschooling.

-Whether you are going for a day trip, weekend trip, a long vacation or traveling full-time, learning can be found all around.
+Whether you are going for a day trip, weekend trip, a long vacation with the kids, or traveling full-time, learning can be found all around.
 I see a lot of articles out there about how to keep kids happy or entertained or quiet during travel, but we can do even better than that right?!
 Let’s make travel fun AND educational!
 Travel is the perfect teaching moment.
 Use the opportunity to learn something new about somewhere new!

 Here are some ideas that our family uses to turn traveling into Worldschooling: